kyma-project/test-infra/cmd/image-builder/image-builder.md

 Command line flags are the main way for developers to configure the tool and provide needed values for the build process.
 Check the list and description of the available flags in the [main.go](https://github.com/kyma-project/test-infra/blob/df945b96654d60f82b9738cd98129191c5e753c8/cmd/image-builder/main.go#L668) file.

+## Azure DevOps Build Backend (ADO)

+The ADO backend uses Image Builder to call ADO API and trigger the `oci-image-builder` pipeline.
+This backend is SLC-29 compliant.
+It supports signing images with a production signify service.
+Images built with ADO can be pushed into Kyma Google Cloud artifacts registries.
+To build images, the ADO backend uses the `kaniko-project/executor` image.
+This backend doesn't support the `--platform` and `--variant` flags.
+Building images for platforms other than amd64 is not supported.
+To use this backend, you need to use Image Builder in a ProwJob.
+See [Quickstart Guide](#quickstart-guide) for an example ProwJob definition.

+When using the ADO backend, Image Builder is used as a client collecting values from flags and environment variables and calling ADO API.
+Image Builder triggers the `oci-image-builder` pipeline.
+This pipeline is responsible for processing parameters provided in a call and building, pushing, and signing an image.

+Apart from calling ADO API to trigger image build, Image Builder also supports preview mode.
+In preview mode, Image Builder does not trigger the ADO pipeline but generates a YAML file with the pipeline definition.
+Using this mode allows for the validation of the pipeline definition syntax before triggering it.
+To use preview mode, add the `--ado-preview-run=true` flag.
+To specify a path to the YAML file with the pipeline definition, use the `--ado-preview-run-yaml-path` flag.

 ## Image Signing